 I have diluted the following oils at a .05-1% ratio.
 I apply a very thin layer of a carrier oil to her back.

-From there I feather the oils along her back.
+From there I lightly massage the oils along her back.
 I’ve chosen to do this because it’s very gentle for her sensitive little body and it just relaxes her.

-After I’ve feathered Helichyrsum I move on to Frankincense and do the same.
+After I’ve massaged Helichyrsum I move on to Frankincense and do the same.